-Outside the church, I have been lucky enough to stay at home with my children.
+Outside of the church, I have been lucky enough to stay at home with my children.
 I have used my masters degree in education to lend a hand to their schools throughout the years.
 I have been a chairperson for many community events from school fundraisers to the annual Advocates for Children gala.
-I hope to lend the vestry my knowledge of Ascension over the last 14 years and my organizational skills as we set our sights on the future through the establishment of a solid foundation and the building of our legacy.
+I hope to lend the vestry my knowledge of Ascension and my organizational skills as we set our sights on the future through the establishment of a solid foundation and the building of our legacy.

 I grew up in Minneapolis and graduated from the University of Minnesota in 1994 with a BA in International Relations and a minor in Spanish.
 I traveled and worked various jobs during my 20s, not knowing what I wanted to do for a career.
 In 2000, I went back to school to study video and film production.
 I’ve been working in that field every since.
 I met my wife Kalpana in 1998.
 She grew up in a small town in Southern Minnesota called Blue Earth.
 We married in 2003, when she was in her first year of medical school at St. George’s University.
 The school is located in Grenada, West Indies.
 We spent about two years in the Caribbean before moving to New York City in 2004.
 Kalpana finished medical school there, as well as residency and fellowship in gastrointestinal pathology.
 I worked in the film industry, starting out at the bottom and eventually becoming a member of the International Cinematographers Guild (IATSE Local 600).